eric-fey-hus/FinOmopSL/README.md

    ```sh
    docker exec spire-server /opt/spire/bin/spire-server token generate -spiffeID spiffe://hus.org/agent
    ```
-   using the appropiate `spiffeID` instead of `spiffe://hus.org/agent`
+   using the appropriate `spiffeID` instead of `spiffe://hus.org/agent`

 2. On the ML VM:
    Start all the docker containers of the SL framework.
-The `run.sh` script facilitaes this:
+The `run.sh` script facilitates this:
    ```sh
    run.sh JOINTOKEN
    ```
    IMPORTANT:
-   In the `run.sh` script configure the IP addresses as appropiate for your organisation.
+   In the `run.sh` script configure the IP addresses as appropriate for your organization.
-   The provided file is the config for HUS, see lines 5 nd 6 for  `DNSIP` and `APLSIP` and lines 20-32 for the IPs of the ML node(s).
+   The provided file is the config for HUS, see lines 5-7 for  `DNSIP` and `APLSIP`, and `MLVMIP` for the IP of your ML VM.
+   Also search-and-replace "hus.org" as appropriate for your organization.

    The script will:
      - Start the DNS server, swarm-bind9, and configure the corresponding name resolution and IPs.
-     - Generate a sprire `agent.conf` file inlcuding the JOINTOKEN from a template file.
+     - Generate a spire `agent.conf` file including the JOINTOKEN from a template file.
      - Start the SPIRE agent
      - Start the SN node
      - Start the SWOP node